sweatymarshmallow/Phylogenetic_analysis/README.md

 1. Clone the repository:

     ```bash
-    git clone "paste link to clone the repository here"
+    git clone "link of the github repository"
     cd yourrepository
     ```